-Although pandemic safety measures will be observed throughout the 2021 legislative session,
+Although pandemic safety measures are being observed throughout the Legislature,

 About Sen. Kevin Van De Wege